-AE obliges on employers to automatically enrol 'workers' into a work based pension scheme.
+AE obliges employers to automatically enrol 'workers' into a work based pension scheme.
 Duties include:

-assessing the types of workers in the business

-- providing a qualifying automatic enrolment pension scheme - automatically enrolling all 'eligible jobholders' into the scheme and - · paying employer contributions.
+- assessing the types of workers in the business - providing a qualifying automatic enrolment pension scheme - automatically enrolling all 'eligible jobholders' into the scheme and - paying employer contributions.

-All employers generally need to contribute at least 3% of the 'qualifying pensionable earnings' for eligible jobholders from 6 April 2019.
+All employers generally need to contribute at least 3% of the 'qualifying pensionable earnings' for eligible jobholders.

-If the employer only pays the employer's minimum contribution, employees' contributions are generally 5% from 6 April 2019 to meet the overall minimum 8% contribution rate.
+If the employer only pays the employer's minimum contribution, employees' contributions are generally 5% to meet the overall minimum 8% contribution rate.
 There are different ways of calculating minimum contributions and the employee contributions may be paid net of basic rate tax depending on the type of pension scheme.